 The 5 Stages of Design Thinking

 To really provide a solution, we must first identify the problem to solve and examine customers motivations aligned to strategic business goals.
 With this design thinking methodology, all team members from Product & UX to FED and Engineering are aligned to the core strategic goals, motivated by the same purpose.
 Design thinking helps re shape a problem and redefine the solution.
-A key take away is how to reframe a problem and look at this with a different perspective.
-It encourages collaborative, multi-disciplinary teamwork and embraces these attitudes.

 1. Emphatic design